Lewis Stone: Personal life

-Stone owned a beach house in the Venice neighborhood of Los Angeles.
-In 1930 the oil drilling boom in the Venice Beach-Del Ray oil field caused him to file a lawsuit to stop the beach lease in order to prevent property damage and public nuisance.
+Stone owned a beach house in the beachfront Venice neighborhood of Los Angeles.
+In 1930 the oil drilling boom in the Venice Beach-Del Ray oil field caused him to file a lawsuit to stop the drilling in order to prevent property damage and public nuisance.
 "The court ruled for Stone even though derricks ringed the beach ..."

-In the 1930s he owned a 104-foot luxury yacht named Serena.
+In the 1930s he owned a 104-foot luxury schooner yacht named Serena.
 In 1937 the yacht was sold to Robert Paine Scripps (the father of Charles Scripps) and converted to a research vessel named the E. W. Scripps.

 Stone campaigned for the reelection of President Herbert Hoover in 1932.

 Death

-Stone died in Hancock Park, Los Angeles on September 12, 1953, aged 73.
+Stone died in Hancock Park, Los Angeles, on September 12, 1953, aged 73.
 He reportedly suffered a heart attack while chasing away some neighborhood kids who were throwing rocks at his garage or trampling his meticulously kept prized garden.
 Another published report states that on that date Stone and his third wife were watching television when they heard a racket in the back yard.
 When he investigated, Stone found lawn furniture once again floating in the pool and glimpsed three or perhaps four teenage boys running toward the street.
 Stone gave chase despite his wife's warning not to exert himself.
 Upon reaching the sidewalk, Stone suddenly collapsed.
 A gardener, Juan Vergara, witnessed the chase and summoned aid.

+The New York Times reported: "The police said the actor had gone to his swimming pool to investigate a noise he thought had been caused by rocks being thrown into the water.
+He chased some boys into the street and collapsed on the sidewalk.
+He did not regain consciousness."

+The Associated Press account was published in many newspapers: "The widow, Mrs. Hazel Stone, told police that previously boys had thrown garden furniture in the pool.
+She said that while her husband was watching a television program last night he heard prowlers outside and went to chase them, although she warned him against exertion.

 A photo published in newspapers of the day showed Stone lying on the sidewalk immediately after the incident.
 The photo was later included in Kenneth Anger's book of scandals titled Hollywood Babylon.

 Lewis Stone was later honored with a star on the Hollywood Walk of Fame at 6524 Hollywood Blvd.